 When we discover an issue, we seek to resolve it.
 That can be anything from working with state and federal agencies to remove a dam that is eroding a citizen’s stream-bank and blocking fish migration to filing legal action against a permitted polluter who refuses to comply with their pollution permit.
-To date, we have filed legal action on over 3,700 violations of the Clean Water Act at sewer plants across the Coosa Valley.
+To date, we have filed legal action on thousands of violations of the Clean Water Act at sewer plants across the Coosa Valley.

 Our Fish Guide program works to educate fishermen about fish consumption advisories and fishing best practices.
 We speak to schools, civic groups, and professional conventions about the Coosa River, its economic and environmental value, the threats it faces, and how we can conserve it.
 We educate our members and the general public about the river year-round through newsletters, e-mails, radio shows, newspaper articles and events.

 SCHEDULE A PRESENTATION